wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/2-healthcare-powered-deployment-planning.md

 The Patient Access application utilizes [Power Apps portals](https://docs.microsoft.com/powerapps/maker/portals/overview/?azure-portal=true), specifically an enhancement of the Customer self-service portal.
 The Customer self-service portal allows for external stakeholders to interact with the Dynamics 365 Customer Service app.

-The Patient Access portal allows patients to login, request appointments and send and receive confidential communications with their healthcare professionals.
+The Patient Access portal allows patients to log in, request appointments and send and receive confidential communications with their healthcare professionals.

 Prior to deployment of the Microsoft Cloud for Healthcare Patient Access solution, a Power Apps portal will need to be provisioned on the Dataverse environment.
 Ideally, the environment should not have any other portals deployed as the process could overwrite existing portal configurations.

-See [Create a portal with Dynamics 365 environment](https://docs.microsoft.com/powerapps/maker/portals/create-dynamics-portal/?azure-portal=true) for information on provisioning the Customer self service portal.
+See [Create a portal with Dynamics 365 environment](https://docs.microsoft.com/powerapps/maker/portals/create-dynamics-portal/?azure-portal=true) for information on provisioning the Customer self-service portal.

 > [!div class="mx-imgBorder"]
 > [![Power Apps maker portal showing screen to deploy the Customer self-service portal on the Dataverse environment.](../media/customer-self-service.png)](../media/customer-self-service.png#lightbox)

 ### Home Health

 The Home Health application utilizes [Dynamics 365 Field Service](https://docs.microsoft.com/dynamics365/field-service/overview/?azure-portal=true).
 The Dynamics 365 Field Service application is designed to manage onsite service to customer locations.
-The Home Health application extends this concept to allow health coordinators to effectively schedule care team member home visit appointments, optimize routes and co-ordinate tasks and processes during the visit.
+The Home Health application extends this concept to allow health coordinators to effectively schedule care team member home visit appointments, optimize routes and coordinate tasks and processes during the visit.
 If Dynamics 365 Field Service was not added when the initial Dataverse database was created, it will need to be installed prior to deployment of the Home Health app.

 See [How to install Dynamics 365 Field Service](https://docs.microsoft.com/dynamics365/field-service/install-field-service/?azure-portal=true) for information on installing the Dynamics 365 Field Service app.